|Copa Libertadores 1981|

 Nunes started his career with Flamengo, but did not play for the first team.
 He became a star with Santa Cruz, Fluminense and Mexico's CF Monterrey.
 In 1980, he returned to Flamengo.
 He was a part of Flamengo's Golden Age and became one of the most important player of that generation.
-Capped 6 times for the Seleção.
-He missed the 1978 WC Finals due to an injury.
+He was capped 6 times for the Seleção.
+He missed the 1978 World Cup Finals due to an injury.

 ST Romario (Brazil)

-Jordan, Joel, Rubens, Bebeto, Doval, Renato Gaucho, Aldair, Henrique Frade, Biguá, Tita, Sylvio Pirillo, Evaristo de Macedo.
+Jordan, Joel, Rubens, Bebeto, Doval, Renato Gaucho, Aldair, Henrique Frade, Biguá, Tita, Sylvio Pirillo, Evaristo de Macedo, Gabriel Barbosa.

 -- The three greatest players from Flamengo are probably Leônidas da Silva, Zizinho, Zico and Domingos da Guia.
 They were the first players selected when I started my research.
 Then, I added Jair, Junior and Leandro onto the team withoiut much consideration.
 They were also icons at the club.